 That’s the key.
 How much does it pay?

 And this is a good question to ask—a great question to ask—if you’re in business for yourself.
 A freelance writer who doesn’t make money doesn’t remain freelance for very long.
-Going into content marketing writing does have certain pros and cons for journalists, which we discussed in this article.
+Moving into content marketing writing has certain pros and cons for writers, which we discussed in this article.
 One of the massive pros is money.

 How Much Does Content Marketing Writing Pay?